fbpx

 Boxing Day

-Boxing Day, December 26th, is a holiday in the UK, Canada, Australia, and New Zealand.
+Boxing Day, December 26th, is a popular December holiday in the UK, Canada, Australia, and New Zealand.

-Originally, this day was one in which gifts were given to the poor, servants, or others of a lower social class.
+Originally, this day was one in which gifts were given to people experiencing poverty, servants, or others of a lower social class.
 Some say that is the origin of the name—it was a day in which gifts were placed in boxes for this purpose.

 In more modern times, however, Boxing Day has developed into a holiday associated with sports, shopping, and spending time with friends.

-Outside the named countries above, there are a few areas, primarily several countries in Europe, that celebrate this day as a second Christmas.
+Outside the named countries above, a few areas, primarily several European countries, celebrate this day as a second Christmas.

 Christmas Eve and Christmas Day